red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 app.instances.mock<TestMvvmInstance>(builder: MockTestMvvmInstance.new);
 ```

-More info about DI can be found [here](./di.md).
+More information about DI can be found [here](./di.md).

-Test view models can be passed as parameter to mvvm widgets:
+Test view models can be passed as a parameter to MVVM widgets:

 ```dart
 final widget = PostView(